Skk-tj/blog/some_thoughts_on_pytho.md

 Like that, we don't even have to supply a custom comparison function.
 Of course, if we, for some reason, want to supply one, we can by defining the `key` argument.

-When defining key, we could use lambdas.
-But sometimes we may want to simply just refer to a list item or a dictionary item.
+When defining the `key` argument, we could use lambdas.
+But sometimes we may want to simply refer to a list item or a dictionary item.
 We could then use `itemgetter()` and `attrgetter()` from the `operator` module.

 `itemgetter()` is similar to the `[]` operator, while `attrgetter()` is similar to the `.` operator.
 For example: